 Extensive GIS analysis and field inventories of forest resources on private lands in 2016 allowed project partners to develop stand by stand treatment prescriptions.
 These maps, prescriptions, and additional resources were provided to landowners as the foundation of individual forest management plans.

 Concurrent with mapping and treatment planning, partners pursued implementation funding through numerous federal, state, and private sources.
-Funding for this project will focus on forest health treatments in dry ponderosa pine/mixed conifer forests and aspen stands through commercial harvest, small tree thinning, and slash treatments (i.e., piling, lop and scatter, pile burning, and/or prescribed fire) on federal and private lands.
-As of summer 2017, more than $4.2 million has been secured for implementation projects across private and public land associated with the North Warner project.
-On the ground treatment of private forest lands began in late spring 2017.
+Funding for this project is focused on forest health treatments in dry ponderosa pine/mixed conifer forests and aspen stands through commercial harvest, small tree thinning, and slash treatments (i.e., piling, lop and scatter, pile burning, and/or prescribed fire) on federal and private lands.
+As of fall 2018, forest health thinning has been conducted on 5,082 acres of private land and 21,351 acres of National Forest (see map below).
+The second phase of projects (2019-2021) will engage ten new private landowners with a goal of thinning another 5,000 acres, and the National Forest is planning to treat another 12,800 acres.